 NAC administration in combination with other antiviral agents may dramatically reduce hospital admission rate, mechanical ventilation and mortality.

-Macrolides (clarithromycin or azithromycin) are known to reduce the length of the disease and the time required to test negative.
-Please note that these are now considered as both bacteriostatics: they stop bacteria, and as antivirals at the same time.
+Azithromycin is known to reduce the length of the disease and the time required to test negative.
+Please note that azithromycin is considered as a bacteriostatic: it stops bacteria, and as antiviral at the same time.
+Alternatively use doxycycline.

 Other treatments may be available at the discretion of the pharmacy, however all need to have been considered safe medicines for many years before their inclusion in a treatment kit.
 For this reason the treatment kits should include only existing or repurposed medicines rather than new or experimental treatments.